xodio/xod-docs/docs/guide/variadic-pass/README.md

 `variadic-pass` nodes allow to create wrappers around ["real" variadic nodes](../variadics).
 Such wrappers have much less strict requirements for input and output pins and allow to hide implementation details from the end user.

-Let's create the `average` node that would look like this:
+Let's create the `average` node that looks like this:

 ![xod/core/average usage example](./average-usage-example.png)